Data-driven registration and modeling of brain deformation for image-guided neurosurgery: Background

 Intraoperative visualization relies on a combination of optical and imaging technologies that guide accurate and safe resection.
-The operating microscope provides high magnification and illumination, allowing detailed visualization of cortical and subcortical structures and enabling careful dissection and bleeding control (Phase II.C).
-In parallel, iUS offers real-time imaging that complements the static preoperative scans.
-Calibrated for use with optical tracking, US data can be co-registered with navigation images to verify exposure before dural opening, localize the target after the dura is opened, and monitor changes such as brain shift or residual tissue during resection.
-It is also used at key points to assess the extent of removal and guide further tumor resection if necessary (Phase II.D) \citep{sass2022navigated}.
-Intraoperative MRI (iMRI) can be used to assess the extent of resection, confirm achievement of surgical goals, and identify any residual tissue that may require further removal (Phase II.E).
-The updated MRI is registered back into the navigation system so that subsequent microsurgical and US-guided steps reflect the current anatomy, helping to compensate for brain shift and maintain accurate guidance \citep{ginat20143, noh2020intraoperative}.
-However, the availability of iMRI is limited, making alternative guidance methods necessary in most settings.
-Early postoperative imaging documents the extent of resection and screens for complications.
-These imaging results, together with histopathologic and molecular findings, guide further therapy and support long-term follow-up (Phase III.G).
+The operating microscope provides high magnification and illumination for detailed visualization and careful dissection (Phase II.C).
+In parallel, iUS offers real-time imaging that complements static preoperative scans and can be co-registered with navigation images to localize the target, monitor brain shift, and assess the extent of resection at key surgical checkpoints (Phase II.D) \citep{sass2022navigated}.
+To maintain navigation accuracy, updates are ideally integrated at critical points: post-dural opening, mid-resection, and pre-closure or iMRI, with a practical target of $30$--$60$ seconds per update while maintaining sub-$3$ mm accuracy \citep{haouchine2023learning, rahmani2024d2bgan}.
+Intraoperative MRI (iMRI) can further assess the extent of resection and identify residual tissue, with updated images co-registered into the navigation system to compensate for brain shift and maintain accurate guidance (Phase II.E) \citep{ginat20143, noh2020intraoperative}.
+However, given the cost and logistical limitations of iMRI, it is typically reserved for a single acquisition near the end of the planned resection rather than used for continuous navigation updates.
+Early postoperative imaging documents the extent of resection, screens for complications, and together with histopathologic and molecular findings, guides further therapy and long-term follow-up (Phase III.G).